 In his first season at Borussia - 2017/18 - Zagadou was often deployed at left-back to cover for injuries to the regular starting personnel.
 A year later, he was able to secure a starting berth in his favoured role at the heart of defence.
 However, a series of injuries led to him missing large chunks of the second half of the season.
 The youngster had certainly made a good impression before being struck by this ill-fortune.
-In total, Zagadou won 70 percent of his duels (75 percent in the air) across the season – the second best record in the entire league!
+In total, Zagadou won 70% of his duels (75% in the air) across the season – the second best record in the entire league!
 BVB kept a clean sheet in six of the 17 league matches in which Zagadou played – something they only managed to do four times in the 17 matches without him.
-In November 2017, the broadsheet Frankfurter Allgemeine Zeitung newspaper singled out Zagadou as a ''key figure for BVB's success.''
-Head coach Lucien Favre was equally effusive in his praise: ''Dan is able to read the game very well.
+In November 2018, the broadsheet newspaper Frankfurter Allgemeine Zeitung singled out Zagadou as a ''key figure in BVB's success.''
+Former head coach Lucien Favre was equally effusive in his praise: ''Dan is able to read the game very well.
 He's made so much progress.
 It's incredible.''
 With the switch to a three-at-the-back formation in the 2019/20 season, Favre once again called on the services of Zagadou whenever he was fit.
 Injuries meant the 1.96-metres tall centre-back made just nine league appearances in the 2020/21 season.
 He had to undergo a further knee operation in March 2021.

 In addition to his imposing physique (he weighs in at 90kg), what stands out most about Zagadou is his incredible sense of calm on the pitch.
 In many ways, he's not too dissimilar to former Brazil goalkeeper Júlio César, whose pulse reportedly never surpassed its resting level in even the most high-pressure situations.
 When Sebastian Kehl, director of professional football at BVB, pours forth with praise for Zagadou, one might expect that it would be because of his physical presence or his strength in the tackle.
 However, Kehl is every bit as impressed with his ''ability to remain calm in difficult situations.''
 Sporting director Michael Zorc has deemed this quality ''a special gift.''